Wild vs. Flames Prediction & Picks - January 2

 Wild Splits and Trends

+- In the 11 games Minnesota has played that were decided by one goal, it racked up eight points.

-- The four times this season the Wild finished a game with just one goal, they went 1-2-1 (three points).
+- In four games this season when the Wild ended a game with only one goal, they earned a total of three points (1-2-1).

-- Minnesota has finished 2-5-1 in the eight games this season when it scored a pair of goals (registering five points).
+- Minnesota has earned five points (2-5-1 record) this season when scoring two goals .

-- In the 13 games when Minnesota has scored a single power-play goal, it has a 6-7-0 record (12 points).
+- This season, Minnesota has capitalized on a single power-play goal in 13 games has a record of 6-7-0 in those matchups.

-- The Wild have been outshot by opponents in 17 games, going 6-9-2 to record 14 points.
+- The Wild have been outshot by opponents in 17 games, going 6-9-2 to register 14 points.

 Team Stats Comparison